needle-mirror/com.unity.cloud.assets/Documentation~/use-case-create-datasets.md

 [!code-cs [behaviour-script](../Samples/Documentation/Manual/Management/UseCaseFileCreationExample.cs#Example_UI)]

-The script does the following:
+The code snippet does the following:

 * Displays a list of datasets for the selected asset.
 * Provides a text input and UI button to create a new dataset.